-WRITTEN AND PRACTICAL: 93-100 EXCELLENT
+WRITTEN AND PRACTICAL: 93-100 EXCELLENT 85-92 VERY GOOD

-85-92 VERY GOOD 70-84 SATISFACTORY
+70-84 SATISFACTORY

-69 and below BELOW STANDARDS - UNSATISFACTORY
+69 and below BELLOW STANDARDS - UNSATISFACTORY

-Each student is tested periodically on theory and practical/skill development.
+Each student is evaluated periodically on theory and practical/skill development.
 Written examinations are given on each subject within the course curriculum.
 Examinations are graded on a percentile basis.
 Examinations that fall under 70% are allowed to be re-taken at a maximum of two (2).
 The average scores of examinations taken will be the final score.
-Formal practical evaluations for Barbers are conducted at the 375, 750, and 1125 and 1500 hour periods.
+Formal practical evaluations for Barbers are conducted at the 450-, 900-, and 1000-hour periods.
 These practical evaluations are based on criteria that are converted to a percentile.
 The work done on the clinic floor is not given a formal grade; rather it is marked as having been completed.
 It is not weighted into the overall GPA.

 - 7. Personal Service / Daily Operations / Clean-up.
 Students are allowed to have personal service done only on Wednesday.
 Special occasions will be on a case-by-case basis and must be approved by the instructor prior to service.
 Friends and relatives are considered paying customers.
-Freshmen can bring their own clients for free service (Thursday & Friday as long as they have done 5 operations on client or dollhead and 1 workbook done) except if a school product or electricity (i.e. Thermal and Haircolor) is used.
+Freshmen can bring their own clients for free service (Thursday & Friday as long as they have done 5 operations on client or doll head and 1 workbook done) except if a school product or electricity (i.e., Thermal and Hair color) is used.
 The fee will be in the discretion of the Floor Instructor.
 Freshman students can practice/perform service to non-paying clients only IF they have been trained on that subject/operation.
 All students are required to do at least five (5) operations and one (1) theory workbook or practical workbook done each day in school.
 Students are expected to clean up their station after each service.
 Credit will only be applied upon completion of service, which includes clean up.
 Students must follow their Daily Sanitation Checklist.
-Eating or drinking any beverage on the floor while performing service is not allowed, clients should be discouraged to do so just the same.

-Students can perform service on the floor on a paying client after achieving 10% of their program course clock - 8.
+Eating or drinking any beverage on the floor while performing service is not allowed, clients should be discouraged to do so just the same. - Students can perform service on the floor on a paying client after achieving 10% of their program course clock hour requirement (i.e., BARBER 1000 hours = 150 hours).
+Freshman Students can practice/perform service. - 8.
 Cursing, badmouthing, or expressing vulgar/defamatory words in the school are not allowed.
 Students will be sent home, suspended, or terminated depending upon the severity and frequency of incidents occurred.
 No loud or offending music and no earphones while performing a service on a client.
 No cell phone use permitted on the floor while performing service or while practicing an operation.
 Cell phones must be in silent mode or vibrate mode.
 If necessary, calls can be received at the break room or outside the parking area for a five (5) minute period if classes are ongoing.
 No personal calls are allowed going through the school business line unless for emergency only.
-Messages for students can be taken and advised of the call.
+Messages for students can be taken and advised of the call. - 9.
+Saturday attendance.
+(No Saturday classes at this time) - 10.
+Students are not allowed to refuse clients/customers.
+Unless it is a serious health risk (the school will not put a student in health and safety hazard) to the student, all clients that the school deems to be a client must be serviced by an assigned student.
+Only the school reserves the right to refuse service to a client.
+STUDENTS NOT PERFORMING OR REFUSING TO PERFORM ANY CLASSROOM AND/OR FLOOR ACTIVITIES OR FOLLOW THE AFOREMENTIONED RULES MUST PUNCH OUT IMMEDIATELY.